AndrasKovacs/cctt/README.md

   interval substitution.
 However, `sub` is guaranteed to be cheap: it doesn't do any deep computation.
 It simply stores an explicit interval substitution as shallowly as possible in values.
-There are analogous `sub` operations for all kinds of semantics constructs besides values.
+There are analogous `sub` operations for all kinds of semantic constructs besides values.
 - `force : ∀ ψ₀ α₀ Γ₀ → Val (ψ₀;α₀;Γ₀) → Val (ψ₀;α₀;Γ₀)`, where `ψ₀ α₀ Γ₀`
   denote the same arguments as before.
 Forcing computes a value to *head normal form*, by pushing interval substitutions down and potentially re-evaluating